EastonArcher/Python-Simulated-Annealing/README.md

 python <simulated-annealing.py>
 ```
 The initial board state and the solution (if found) will be printed along with the elapsed time.

+### Dependencies
+This code uses Python's built-in datetime, random, and math modules.
+No external dependencies are required.